ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

 --- abstract

-RFC 3230 defined the Digest and Want-Digest header fields for HTTP that allows the client and server to negotiate an integrity checksum of the exchanged data.
+This document defines the Digest and Want-Digest header fields for HTTP, thus allowing client and server to negotiate an integrity checksum of the exchanged resource representation.
-That specification fixed some known limitations of Content-MD5 introducing the concept of "instance".

-As of today, RFC7231 defines a new semantic for http and standardize the concepts of `representation` and `selected representation`, further obsoleting Content-MD5 and making "instance" outdated .

-This document updates the Digest and Want-Digest header field definitions to align with RFC 7231 concepts.
-Changes are semantically compatible with existing implementations and better cover both the request and response cases.

-This document obsoletes RFC 3230.
+This document obsoletes RFC 3230, which initially defined those headers.
+That definition is now inconsistent with the HTTP Semantic and Context specified in RFC 7231.

 --- note_Note_to_Readers